BohdanRud8989/faceit-feed-app/README.md

 Features:

 - Posts feed with infinite scroller
-- New posts are added by live data update
+- New posts are added by live data update(highlighted in the green)

 Technologies Used:

 - Next.js (App router mode)
 - TypeScript
-- RTK Query as state-manager
+- RTK Query - as state-manager
 - sass
-- cx: classnames library(to display class list depending on conditions)
+- cx - classnames library(to display class list depending on conditions)
+- vitest - testing framework
+- faker-js - for mocked data

 ## Initial setup